 Many Waterpik products come with a rotating tip.
-Often an overlooked feature, this allows easy manoueverability and makes it so simple to clean the back of the teeth as well as the front.
-It also makes it perfect for those with limited moblity as the majority of the directing can be done with the rotating tip.
+Often an overlooked feature, this allows easy maneuverability and makes it so simple to clean the back of the teeth as well as the front.
+It also makes it perfect for those with limited mobility as the majority of the directing can be done with the rotating tip.

 It seems odd that Waterpik haven’t continued this feature in the Sidekick.
 However, the Sidekick does have a swivel handle which allows for some motion.